 All this makes our cells resistant to insulin.
 This set-up is highly susceptible for a heart attack and may also contribute to other diseases like Alzheimer's and even cancer.

-Watch what you eat, make healthy choices in your diet.
+Also I urge you to watch what you eat, make healthy choices in your diet.
 Exercising often cannot be overstressed and find time to be silent with yourself and release all tension from your mind, body and soul.